Teaching Library

 *Important:

-The Citavi campus license expires on December 31, 2025, and will not be renewed.
+The Citavi campus license expired on December 31, 2025, and will not be renewed.

-Due to changes in the provider's terms and conditions, the ASH Berlin library will not be renewing its license for the Citavi reference management system starting next year.
-Further information can be found here.
+Due to changes in the provider's terms and conditions, the ASH Berlin library will not be renewing its license for the Citavi reference management system starting this year.

 Library introductions and library tours